 The inclusion of the University’s establishment date of 1897 in the shield highlights our heritage and legacy.
 The University was founded as Victoria University College of the University of New Zealand; then becoming Victoria University of Wellington and merging with the Wellington College of Education.

-The shield outline is retained in the new design to link its historical use in the imagery of the University, and our British history, with a progressive new identity.
+The shield outline is in the design to link its historical use in the imagery of the University, and our British history, with a progressive new identity.
 The shield has previously been used to display a coat of arms.